-Calvary Kids has plans in place for multiple emergencies and/or evacuation situations.
+Calvary Church Children's Ministries has plans in place for multiple emergency and/or evacuation situations.
 Training on these protocols will be done in person and will not be posted on-line or printed for mass distribution.
 See your ministry leader for more details.
 Review procedures periodically throughout the year.